 The Talking Newspaper is available free to anyone in the Reading area or the UK and now on the web who is connected with or interested in Reading Berkshire and is unable to read newsprint for whatever reason.

-So if you are vision-impaired or know someone who is please click on the link below and fill in one of the application forms, this will depend on which service you wish to receive.Who can and how to become a listener
+So if you are sight impaired or know someone who is please click on the link below and fill in one of the application forms, this will depend on which service you wish to receive.How to receive this newspaper